intchanter/2013-05-selenium/brainstorm.rst

 │                         | Selenium is, get yourself involved with the │                         | community, hop int he chatroom, submit │                         | patches, fix bugs, file bugs ,etc"

+Demonstrations:
+- Start a browser
+- Open a web page
+- Find an element on the page using each of the different types of selectors
+- Use an implicit wait
+- Use an explicit wait
+- Use a page map
+- Use a page object
+- CSS refresher
+- XPATH quick overview